Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: Introduction

 \subsection{Paper Organization}

-The subsequent sections of this paper are structured as follows.
-In Section \ref{sec:System_model}, we present the system model and FL system model.
+The rest of this paper is structured as follows.
+In Section \ref{sec:System_model}, we present the system model and FCL system model.
 Section \ref{sec:ResourceAllocation} provides a comprehensive overview of our proposed SCFL approach, along with the problem formulation.
 In Section \ref{sec:DRL_SCFL}, we delve into the investigation of a DRL approach for SCFL.
-Experimental settings and results are discussed in Section \ref{sec:SandR}.
-Finally, in Section \ref{sec:Conclusion}, we provide concluding remarks.
+Experimental settings and results are discussed in Section \ref{sec:Results}.
+Finally, in Section \ref{sec:Conclusion}, we conclude the paper.